Kanaiza in Conversation with Aaron Bevan Bailey

-Kanaiza was delighted to host the art and culture segment of the Black Out Festival alongside Aaron Bevan-Bailey at Local Globe.
+Curator Kanaiza was delighted to host the art and culture table at the Black Out Festival alongside artist Aaron Bevan-Bailey for Local Globe.

 People are just a collection of stories that they tell about themselves when you remove that fragile perception of self you make room for a much deeper sense of connection awareness and understanding to happen.